-Abilify (generic: aripiprazole) is an antipsychotic medication used to treat the symptoms of schizophrenia, bipolar disorder, and other depressive disorders in adults.
-The drug may also be prescribed for irritability, aggression, mood swings, temper tantrums and self-injury related to autistic disorder in children who are at least 6 years old.
+Abilify (generic: aripiprazole) is an antipsychotic medication used to treat the symptoms of schizophrenia, bipolar disorder, mania, and other depressive disorders in adults.
 Abilify is made by Bristol-Myers Squibb, and was approved by the U.S. Food & Drug Administration (FDA) in 2002.

 Abilify Side Effects

 Our lawyers are representing people who were prescribed Abilify and subsequently suffered financial loss due to uncontrollable gambling.

 According to Drugs.com, frequent Abilify side effects include dizziness, drowsiness, lethargy, sedated state, urinary incontinence, and salivation.
 Visit their website to learn more.